pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 _static storage duration_.

 The lifetime of static variables doesn't depend on the
-execution: they always exist; forever.
+execution: they always exist; forever; no matter what.
 This leads to the beautiful property that they can be potentially evaluated and initialized at compile time.

 # The Two Stages of Static Variable Initialization